TomasAusinoPalau/intive-challenge-api/readme.md

 - I could make a infinite scroll, but I find troubles in the API request and the way how I handle the data, so every time I scroll down and call the api for new random users, it overwrite and modify the array `dataRandomUsers` and its original index positions.
 - I cannon't control the `exitButton` class 'hidden', in a way that allows (if the user is in desktop view) select other user directly from the grid.
 When that happens, the `exitButton` dissapears.
 If the user is with the phone rotated (desktop view) and after selected a second user rotates the phone, he cannon't see the exit button, because the `exitButton` is hidden, the user will go back to the grid, but the button is not visible.+0

-## Final thoughts
+## Conclusion

-I think that in more time I would made a better handle of the data, and a better way to handle the API request, plus the possibility to make a infinite scroll.
+I think that in more time I would´ve made a proper handle of the data, and a better way to handle the API request, plus the possibility to make a infinite scroll.
+By other side I archived to controlate the DOM using vanilla JS, manipulate an API and a mobile first styles with desktop layout.